shivlalsharma/rock-paper-scissor/Readme.md

 ## Installation

-To run the Rock Paper Scissor locally:
+follow these steps to run the Rock Paper Scissors locally:

 1. Clone the repository:
     ```bash